leon785/CodeCompletionVerifier/README.md

 docker build -t code-completion-verifier .
 ```

-### Run the Container
+### Run the Program
-Once the docker image is built successfully, you can execute the following command to run this container.
+In the project root directory, execute the following command to run this program.
 ```bash
 docker run --rm -v "${PWD}:/project" code-completion-verifier
 ```